platinum78/ds_hw02/README.md

 This program is written and tested on my workstation.
 The specs of the workstation are: Windows 10 Pro (build 1803), AMD Ryzen 2700X (~4GHz), 32G DDR4 RAM

-Using the default input, approximately 5ms is required.
+Using the default input, approximately 3-5ms is required.
 Using a maze input with 550 x 100, approximately 50ms is required.
+Using a maze input with 10000 x 200, approximately 540ms is required.